 B cells are present in fetal bone marrow, blood, liver, and spleen by the 12th wk of gestation.
 Trace amounts of IgM and IgG can be detected by the 20th wk and trace amounts of IgA can be detected by the 30th wk; because the fetus is normally in an antigen-free environment, only small amounts of immunoglobulin (predominantly IgM) are produced in utero.
 Elevated levels of cord serum IgM indicate in utero antigen challenge, usually caused by congenital infection.
 Almost all IgG is acquired maternally from the placenta.
 After 22 wk gestation, placental transfer of IgG increases to reach maternal levels or greater at term.
 IgG levels at birth in premature infants are decreased relative to gestational age.

 The passive transfer of maternal immunity from transplacental IgG and secretory IgA and antimicrobial factors in breast milk (eg, IgG, secretory IgA, WBCs, complement proteins, lysozyme, lactoferrin) compensate for the neonate's immature immune system and confer immunity to many bacteria and viruses.
-Protective immune factors in breast milk coat the GI and upper respiratory tracts via mucosa-associated lymphoid tissue and prevent invasion of mucous membranes by respiratory and enteric pathogens.
+Protective immune factors in breast milk coat the GI and upper respiratory tracts via mucosa-associated lymphoid tissue and decrease the likelihood of invasion of mucous membranes by respiratory and enteric pathogens.

 Over time, passive immunity begins to wane, reaching a nadir when the infant is 3 to 6 mo old.
 Premature infants, in particular, may become profoundly hypogammaglobulinemic during the first 6 mo of life.
 By 1 yr, the IgG level rises to about 60% of average adult levels.
 IgA, IgM, IgD, and IgE, which do not cross the placenta and therefore are detectable only in trace amounts at birth, increase slowly during childhood.
 IgG, IgM, and IgA reach adult levels by about age 10 yr.

-Fetal lungs develop throughout gestation, and fairly well-developed alveoli are present by the 25th wk.
+Fetal lung development progresses through phases of organogenesis and differentiation.
+Fairly well-developed alveoli and type II surfactant–producing pneumocytes are present around the 25th wk and continue to mature throughout gestation.
 The lungs continually produce fluid—a transudate from pulmonary capillaries plus surfactant secreted by type II pneumocytes.
-For normal gas exchange to occur at birth, pulmonary alveolar fluid and interstitial fluid must be cleared promptly by compression of the fetal thorax during delivery and by absorption of fluid into cells in the lung.
+For normal gas exchange to occur at birth, pulmonary alveolar fluid and interstitial fluid must be cleared promptly by compression of the fetal thorax during delivery and by absorption of fluid into cells in the lung via epithelial sodium channel activation.
 Transient tachypnea of the newborn (see Transient Tachypnea of the Newborn) is probably caused by delay in this clearance process.

 On delivery, when elastic recoil of ribs and strong inspiratory efforts draw air into the pulmonary tree, air-fluid interfaces are formed in alveoli.
-At the first breath, large amounts of surfactant are released into the air-fluid interfaces of infants ≥ 34 to 35 wk.
-Surfactant, a mixture of phospholipids (phosphatidylcholine, phosphatidyl glycerol, phosphatidylinositol), neutral lipids, and 3 surface active proteins all stored in lamellar inclusions in type II pneumocytes, reduces high surface tension, which would otherwise cause atelectasis and increase the work of breathing.
+At the first breath, surfactant is released into the air-fluid interfaces.
+Surfactant, a mixture of phospholipids (phosphatidylcholine, phosphatidyl glycerol, phosphatidylinositol), neutral lipids, and 4 surface-active proteins all stored in lamellar inclusions in type II pneumocytes, reduces high surface tension, which would otherwise cause atelectasis and increase the work of breathing.
 Surfactant works more effectively in small alveoli than in large alveoli, thus opposing the normal tendency of small alveoli to collapse into large alveoli (per Laplace's law, which states that in an elastic cavity, pressure decreases as volume increases).

 At birth, renal function is generally reduced, particularly in premature infants.
 GFR increases progressively during gestation, particularly during the 3rd trimester.
 GFR rapidly increases in the first months of life; however, GFR, urea clearance, and maximum tubular clearances do not reach adult levels until age 1 to 2 yr.